PrinceOfCzechia/Dogfight/README.md

 ### Mechanics

+The player, since it is a plane, is always moving forward, its direction can however be altered by `A` and `D`.

+The plaing field is bordered by what you can see on the screen, no more map loads if the player reaches the border.
+Instead, the player gets stuck in the direction of the border and depending on the angle between the player and the border, the player moves to the left or right.
+Rotation is still fully supported, so it is possible to return.

-Several airships are spawned with random coordinates and rotation, once hit five times by a bullet, they explode.
+Several airships are spawned with random coordinates and rotation.
+Once hit five times by a player's bullet, they explode.
 If the player crashes into an airship, the airship explodes as well, the player loses 2 HP (out of 5).

 The amount of bullets is capped at 100, when all bullets are shot, the `SPACE` key plays the sound of an empty gun.
 Similarly, the bombs are capped at 5.

-Other than crashing into airships, the player can get shot by an enemy anti-aircraft gun as well.
+Other than crashing into airships, the player can lose HP by getting shot by an enemy anti-aircraft gun as well.
 Each shot is worth 1 HP.
 According to difficulty, which is currently hardcoded, there can be 0, 1, 2 or 3 anti-aircraft guns.

 Once the player's HP drops to zero, the game loop stops.
-If any explosions are currently present, their time still runs, text 'GAME OVER' is displayed in the middle of the screen.
+If any explosions are currently present, their time still runs and they fade away like they normallu would.
+Text 'GAME OVER' is displayed in the middle of the screen.

 ### AI